Ensemble Schedules & Events

 B. Have you been in close contact* with people exposed to or diagnosed with COVID-19 or another contagion within the past 14 days?

 * Close contact is defined as being within approximately 6 feet for a prolonged period; or having unprotected direct contact with infectious secretions or excretions of the individual (e.g., being coughed on, sneezed on, or contacting shared surfaces).

 C. Have you measured your body temperature and is it higher than normal* for you?

 * Most people have a body temperature of about 98.6°F (37°C).

 If "yes" to any of the above, please refrain from attending.
 A student musician's or attendee's arrival and participation at rehearsal or concert is understood to mean assumption of responsibility, acceptance of risk, and acknowledgment of our general policies.

 Please come to class equipped with necessary supplies (like hand sanitizer) to stay healthy.
 NHME has a limited supply, but we cannot guarantee such materials will be present at rehearsal.
 For the time being, please refrain from sharing stuff with others, practice good hygiene habits in class, and abide by any distancing or movement guidelines.
 NHME and the Grange will clean and disinfect facilities regularly.
 Face coverings or masks may be required by local authority to be worn (if able) in order to leave home.
-Per the same directives, wearing masks during rehearsal is currently optional at your discretion as long as appropriate distancing is maintained.
-Local authorities also request that NHME be informed should anyone in your family test positive for the corona virus.
+Per the same directives, wearing masks during rehearsal is currently optional at your discretion.
+Local authorities may also request that NHME be informed should anyone in your family test positive for the corona virus or another infectious agent.

 Thank you, and we're thrilled to welcome you to rehearsal!